Best Calf Exercises for Women: Good Routines, Great Results

 Weighted Calf Raises

+Next on the list of best calf exercises is the calf raise.
 Calf raises on a step or stair primarily work your gastrocnemius muscle.
 Start by standing on the balls of your feet.
 Hold onto the wall or railing for balance.
 Slowly lower your heels towards the floor until you can’t go any further.
 Slowly raise up onto the balls of your feet.
 Pause and lower back down.

-To ensure you target all aspects of your legs and get a solid calves workout, use different angles while lifting your heels.
+To ensure you target all aspects of your legs and get a solid calf workout, use different angles while lifting your heels.
 For example, perform 10 calf raises with your feet pointing straight ahead then rotate them outward/inward 45 degrees.
 Working through every range of motion will guarantee a set of nicely sculpted calves.

 Expert Tip: Perform calf raises on the edge of a stair or low box to move your heel through a greater range of motion and further challenge your calves.